 Here are some of the integrated features we found:

-- Integration with existing corporate social networks like Yammer or Bloomfire to share courses on timeline, invite users from your contact list and share success in your personal feeds.
+Integration with existing corporate social networks like Yammer or Bloomfire to share courses on a timeline, invite users from your contact list and share success in your personal feeds.

 Social Learning Level 5: The Extrovert

 Level 5 LMS vendors believe in social learning and use it as the differentiator.
-They support integration into existing social networks, but additionally, they have developed the capability internally and as a result, social learning is part of the learning workflow vs. another workflow.
+They support integration into existing social networks, but additionally, they have developed the capability internally.
+As a result, social learning is part of the primary learning workflow rather than a separate workflow, altogether.

-Personally, I think the separation of workflows was a contributing factor to non use of the original LMS social learning features.
-Full-blown social learning LMS solutions have most or all of the above Level 1-4 features and also incorporate:
+Personally, I think separation of workflows is a key contributing factor to non-use of original LMS social learning features.
+Full-blown social learning LMS solutions have most or all of the above Level 1-4 features and also incorporate these capabilities:

-- Friending and following users – users need to friend each other to see deeper information
+Friending and following – users need to friend each other to see deeper information

-- Capture chats, video chats and webinars, record and use for discussion and learning
+Ability to conduct text, audio and video chats and webinars, and record and share them for further discussion and learning

-- # of comments or amount of social interaction can be used as criteria for learning activity completion (form of gamification)
+Tracking comments or social interaction frequency/volumes can count as credit toward learning activity completion (a form of gamification)